briis/pymeteobridgeio/README.md

 # pymeteobridgeio
 A Python Wrapper to communicate with a Meteobridge Weather Data Logger

-To run `test_pymeteobridge.py` first create a file called `settings.json` in the same directory, and put the following contents inthere:
+To run `test_pymeteobridge.py` first create a file called `settings.json` in the same directory, and put the following contents in there:

 ````
 {